Scheduling Is All About Strategy

 Are you stuck in the dark ages of scheduling, using paper calendars built from Microsoft Office programs, Post-Its, or a long string of emails?

 If this sounds like you… Listen up.
 Your life is about to get easier.

 Enter using an employee scheduling software.
 Online, cloud-based scheduling tools support any shift-based organizations' demands and are a great solution.

 Online employee scheduling software reduces the time it takes managers to create, communicate, and manage employee schedules.
 Online shift schedulers make your life easier in a number of ways.
 Consider finding an online shift scheduler with the following components:

 - Templates: Using templates to write schedules saves a ton of time… 50%, in fact.

 - Access: You – and employees – should be able to access the schedule anywhere and manage schedules via phone, computer, or tablet.

 - Forecasting Capabilities: Predict resource needs based on real data.
 Look for a solution that allows you to accurately predict resources vs. sales, so you’re hitting maximum profits.

-- Supports Additional Documents and Information: Find an employee software solution where you can take notes on employees, upload supporting documents like performance reviews or even “write ups”.
+- Supports Additional Documents and Information: Find an employee scheduling software where you can take notes on employees, upload supporting documents, like performance reviews or even “write ups”.
 Make sure you find a tool that allows you to set permissions and access, too.
 For example, a manager or admin should be able to see all information, where an employee should be able to access their own information, but not other employees’ information.

 - Reporting: Get the data you have never had before to create efficient shift scheduling online and streamline your profits.
 Reporting includes a daily roster, labor forecast, and schedule summary.